Pawpawsaurus: Description

 Pawpawsaurus was a medium-sized nodosaur measuring 4.5 m long.
 It is known from a relatively well preserved and complete skull.
 The skull is complete enough for a 2016 study to be able to identify and reconstruct the brain, nasal cavities and inner ear of the specimen, and CT scan it to find new anatomical features.

 The brain of Pawpawsaurus is very similar to other ankylosaurians, but along with more derived taxa it is most different from Kunbarrasaurus.
 The brain is 30% of the skull length, very similar to Panoplosaurus, higher than Euoplocephalus, and lower than Kunbarrasaurus.
 The brain of Pawpawsaurus is 96 mm long and 35 mm wide.
 The inner ear is also similar to ankylosaurians to the exclusion of Kunbarrasaurus, being 27 mm tall and 15.5 mm wide at the level of the semicircular canals.
 The nasal cavities of Pawpawsaurus resemble that of Panoplosaurus and Euoplocephalus, although the thin dividing medians are not preserved as they were likely cartilaginous.

 Classification

 Vickaryous et al. (2004) have stated that "Sauropelta edwardsorum, Silvisaurus condrayi, and Pawpawsaurus campbelli form a basal polytomy nested deep to Cedarpelta."
 Alternatively, Pawpawsaurus has been identified as a relative of Struthiosaurus, with cladogram below showing the results of the 2018 phylogenetic analysis of Rivera-Sylva and colleagues, resolving Pawpawsaurus within the clade Struthiosaurini as labelled by Madzia et al., with relationships outside Struthiosaurini excluded for simplicity.

+However, the strict consensus tree of a phylogenetic analysis performed by Brown et al. (2017) placed Pawpawsaurus in a clade with Borealopelta markmitchelli and Europelta carbonensis.
+The results of the strict consensus are displayed in the phylogeny below, with taxa outside Nodosauridae being excluded.